 - Soaking period to allow thinning of oil

-- Extraction, using force or by natural flow
+- Extraction, using force or by the natural flow

 A single vertical well is utilized for the purpose of extracting oil.